WallarooLabs/wally/book/python/using-connectors.md

 For the source, we show an example using the subscription support offered by Redis pubsub and it's a natural fit for many stream processing applications.
 Check out `redis_subscriber_source` for [details](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/redis_subscriber_source).

 For the sink, we show that not everything needs to look exactly like a stream to be used with Wallaroo.
-We use a give hash in redis and set key, value pairs on that hash for each tuple passed to the sink.
+We use a give hash in redis and set key-value pairs on the target hash for each tuple passed to the sink.
 This is very handy for those cases that want to keep track of the latest value.
 See `redis_hash_sink` for [details](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/redis_hash_sink).

 ### RabbitMQ

 Our RabbitMQ source uses the [pika library](https://pypi.org/project/pika/).
-We support autmatic provisioning of missing queues in our setup code but it's advised that users ensure they provision their broker's exchange with the appropriate type before hand.
+We support autmatic provisioning of missing queues in our setup code but it's advised that users ensure they provision their broker's exchange with the appropriate type beforehand.

 ### UDP